-We start by investigating a short chain comprising two coupled units (Sec.~II).
-By comparing the evolution of a given initial state under different driving paths with the same initial and final driving, we uncover two hallmarks of path-dependency: a {\em non-Abelian} response, where the final state depends the path, and a {\em mixed-mode} responses, where the nature of the evolution - {reversible, continuous or irreversible, discontinuous} - depends on the path.
+We start by investigating a short chain comprising two coupled units (Sec.~\ref{sec:system}).
+By comparing the evolution of a given initial state under different driving paths with the same initial and final driving, we uncover two hallmarks of path-dependency: a {\em non-Abelian} response, where the final state depends {on} the path, and a {\em mixed-mode} {response}, where the nature of the evolution - {reversible, continuous or irreversible, discontinuous} - depends on the path.
 This simple example also illustrates that two-dimensional driving already {has} behaviors unique to vectorial driving.
 We show that fold singularities govern path dependency, and that paths crossing them link three states - ancestor, descendant, and sibling - leading to ADS-triplets that form the elementary unit of path-dependency.

-Based on these triplets, we present a general framework which allows to encode the sequential response to {\em any} vectorial driving protocol (Sec.~III).
-This framework uses strain maps to label the location of fold singularities in driving space, and path-transition graph (pt-graphs) which extend the notion of t-graphs developed for scalar driving.
-We show that while pt-graphs under scalar driving can be mapped to t-graphs, pt-graphs for higher dimensional driving have qualitatively distinct features.
+Based on these triplets, we present a general framework which allows to encode the sequential response to {\em any} vectorial driving protocol (Sec.~\ref{sec:General}).
+This framework uses strain maps to label the location of fold singularities in driving space, and path-transition {graphs} (pt-graphs), which extend the notion of t-graphs developed for scalar driving.
+We show that while pt-graphs under scalar driving can be mapped to t-graphs, pt-graphs for {higher-dimensional} driving have qualitatively distinct features.

 To enable the experimental characterization of path dependencies under high-dimensional driving (i.e., {many} inputs), we introduce binarized on/off driving protocols.
-These protocols focus on paths connecting strains $\vec{\varepsilon} := \varepsilon^M \vec{b}$, where $\varepsilon^M$ is the overall strain and $\vec{b}$ is a binary vector (Sec.~IV).
-The response can then be captured by `b-graphs' that are simpler than the pt-graphs, and facilitate a natural link between to sequential computing with Boolean circuits.
+These protocols focus on paths connecting strains $\vec{\varepsilon} := \varepsilon^M \vec{b}$, where $\varepsilon^M$ is the overall strain and $\vec{b}$ is a binary vector (Sec.~\ref{sec:binary}).
+The response can then be captured by `b-graphs' that are simpler than the pt-graphs, and facilitate a natural link {to} sequential computing {and} Boolean circuits.
 Strikingly, we show that a single sample embeds multiple circuits which can be selected by the strain scale $\varepsilon^M$. { We then analyze larger samples and determine the b-graphs as a function of the driving scale $\varepsilon^M$ for a four-unit chain (Sec.~\ref{sec:fourunit})}.